Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic

-A recent study \cite{pathare2025tactical} has investigated this paradigm in detail for heavy duty vehicles.
-It showed that deep reinforcement learning can be applied effectively to tactical decision making for autonomous trucks for lane changing and adaptive cruise control in highway traffic simulations.
+A recent study \cite{pathare2025tactical} has investigated this paradigm in detail for heavy-duty vehicles.
+It showed that deep reinforcement learning can be applied effectively to tactical decision making for trucks for lane changing and adaptive cruise control in highway traffic.
 The authors propose a hierarchical control architecture where RL handles high-level tactical decisions using reward functions incorporating safety, efficiency, and total operational cost, while low-level control is managed by physics-based models.
-While this study established the practical feasibility of RL for tactical driving, it also reveals a key limitation: achieving optimal performance using a single scalar reward is challenging.
-Agents learn stable behaviors with simpler, safety-focused rewards but struggle when the reward must jointly capture safety, efficiency, and operational costs.
+While this study established the practical feasibility of RL for tactical driving, it also reveals a key limitation: Agents learn stable behaviors with simpler safety-focused rewards, but struggle to optimize multiple objectives jointly and that requires careful manual weight tuning.
+This is not desired in practice as it can be tedious and difficult for domain engineers to find optimal weights.
 Similar challenges have also been reported in other studies, where competing objectives are difficult to balance within a single reward signal and lead to poor generalization~\cite{10588385,KNOX2023103829}.

-Multi-Objective Reinforcement Learning (MORL) can potentially address this problem by explicitly optimizing multiple objectives without collapsing them into a single scalar.
-See Appendix \ref{app:morl_background} for a review of various MORL methods including evolutionary optimization and preference-conditioned methods.
+To address this gap, we develop a Multi-Objective Reinforcement Learning (MORL) framework tailored specifically for heavy-duty truck tactical decision making, explicitly modeling multiple objectives without aggregating them into a fixed scalar reward.
+Appendix~\ref{app:morl_background} provides an overview of MORL methods, including evolutionary and preference-conditioned approaches, as well as existing applications in autonomous driving.
+Notably, most prior work focuses on passenger vehicles and does not capture the operational constraints and cost structure unique to heavy-duty trucks.

-In the broader autonomous driving literature, MORL has been applied to explicitly balance competing objectives.
-For example, the paper \cite{he2023towards} proposed an Actor-Critic MORL for user-preference-conditioned decision-making that trades off the energy consumption and travel efficiency.
-MORL for highway decision making has been proposed in \cite{xu2018reinforcement}, and Ref.\ \cite{surmann2025multi} demonstrate adaptive MORL policies that adjust to user preferences.
-Although these studies demonstrate the potential of MORL for balancing multiple objectives, they focus primarily on passenger vehicles and overlook the specific operational challenges of heavy-duty trucks.
-These challenges become especially significant when realistic reward functions, such as Total Cost of Operation (TCOP), are considered.
+Recent work~\cite{felten2023toolkit} provides a unified toolkit for benchmarking MORL algorithms and shows that Generalized Policy Improvement with Linear Support (GPI-LS) and its model-based variant GPI-Prioritized Dyna (GPI-PD)~\cite{sample_eff} achieve strong empirical performance across standard benchmarks, with improved convergence and higher expected utility compared to other methods.
+These methods provide a systematic approach for preference prioritization with theoretical guarantees, leading to improved sample efficiency.